gstamatelat/simple-graph/README.md

 ## API Summary

+An overview of the classes in the public API of **Simple Graph** is presented in the following table:

 | Class                          | Directed | Weighted | Mutable  |
 | :----------------------------- | :------- | :------- | :------- |
 | `Graph`                        |          |          |          |